 Step 4 - Finishing

 Once the doors are fully fitted, add a fiberglass insulation material to any gaps between the frame and the doors, and add any molding which came with the kit.
-Add caulking to the exterior gaps in order to stop leaks or water ingress; then, if you wish, paint the doors in colors which match the room.
+Next, add caulking to the exterior gaps to stop leaks or water ingress; then, if you wish, paint the doors in colors that match the room.